aaatipamula/dotfiles/README.md

 - `dracula_install.sh`
 - `init_setup.sh`
 - `init_setup_general.sh`
-- `vim_setup.sh`

 The first file is a simple script to install the Dracula theme for vim.
 I don't intend to use this often however its there if I need it.
-The second file is a setup script for Ubuntu systems.
-This installs packages I use often.
+The second file is a setup script where specific parts of setup can be initated or no. This setup script will add all my prefered shell configurations regardless of any flags present or not.
+There are also options to install vim and install apps that I use often based on how often I plan on using the machine.
 The third file is a setup script for any other Linux machine I may use.
-Its not tested and I have no idea if it actually works lol.
-The last file is a simple script to install vim-plug for any mahcine I intend to use regularly.
+Its here just incase the previous file doesn't work for one reason or another